Essyuge/My_SQL_Readme_Reference/README.md

 # My_SQL_reference
-##SQL LITE
+## SQL LITE

-steps:
+## steps with Examples

-1.sqlite3 pet_database.db
+1. sqlite3 pet_database.db

-2.CREATE TABLE cats (
+2. CREATE TABLE cats (
   id INTEGER PRIMARY KEY,
   name TEXT,
   age INTEGER
 ); (Its creates a new table)

-3.ALTER TABLE cats ADD COLUMN breed TEXT; (it adds a column to the table)
+3. ALTER TABLE cats ADD COLUMN breed TEXT; (it adds a column to the table)

-4.DROP TABLE cats;  (it deletes the table)
+4. DROP TABLE cats;  (it deletes the table)

-5.INSERT INTO cats (name, age, breed) VALUES ('Maru', 3, 'Scottish Fold');
+5. INSERT INTO cats (name, age, breed) VALUES ('Maru', 3, 'Scottish Fold');

-6.UPDATE fans
+6. UPDATE fans
 SET artist_id = 160
 WHERE
 name |="essy"

-7.DELETE FROM fans WHERE name ="essy'
+7. DELETE FROM fans WHERE name ="essy'

 Selecting by Column Names

-8.SELECT*FROM cats; -=>this is a special selector, known commonly as the 'wildcard' Selector *.
+8. SELECT*FROM cats; -=>this is a special selector, known commonly as the 'wildcard' Selector *.
 The * selector means: "Give me all the data from all the columns for all of the cats"

-9.SELECT name FROM cats;
+9. SELECT name FROM cats;
 To select just certain columns from a table

-10.SELECT DISTINCT name FROM cats;
+10. SELECT DISTINCT name FROM cats;
 If you have duplicate data (for example, two cats with the same name) and you only want to select unique values, you can use the DISTINCT keyword.

 Selecting based on conditions:The where clause